SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/01-Problem.md

 On the first input line you will be given the initial array values, separated by a single space.

 On the next lines you will be receiving **commands**.
-The program should stop searching for commands after receiving the "**end**" command.
+The program should stop searching for commands after receiving: "**end**" as input.
+The program should then stop running and print out the modified array.

 The commands could be: